AhmedRady66/PRODIGY_WD_02/README.md

 This project is a simple stopwatch application built using HTML, CSS, and JavaScript.
 The stopwatch allows you to start, pause, and reset the timer.

+## Demo

+A live demo of the landing page can be found https://ahmedrady66.github.io/PRODIGY_WD_02/

 ## Table of Contents
 - [Files](#files)
 - [Usage](#usage)